leeumt8/SpottyPlug/README.md

-# SpottyPlug
 SpottyPlug is a Spotify application made with React.
 Intended for quick implementation on any website.
+Check out the Heroku link to see it in action!